Skip to Content

 Aspects and Angles/Shutterstock

-Snorkeling and diving along the Mesoamerican Barrier Reef are excellent in every month, but visibility and sea conditions peak from December through April when the water is calmest and clearest.
+• Cenotes are enjoyable year-round but most refreshing in summer.
+Water temperature holds steady at 75 to 77°F regardless of season, which feels remarkable when it’s 90°F outside.
+Snorkeling and diving along the Mesoamerican Barrier Reef are excellent every month, though visibility and sea conditions peak from December through April, when the water is calmest and clearest.

 Frequently Asked Questions